 - Transferability: If someone buys your home (and, therefore, your solar panel system), will you be able to transfer the warranty over to them?

 - Installer endorsement: Do you need to work with one of the manufacturer’s certified installers to take advantage of the warranty offering?
 If someone outside of their network repairs your system, does that void your warranty claim?
 And are you able to take advantage of the warranty if you do a DIY installation?

 - Proximity to the ocean: Live on a beachfront property?
 (Lucky!)
 If so, confirm that this won’t void your warranty.
 Salt water corrodes solar equipment at a quicker rate, so some panel manufacturers will void a warranty if their products are within a certain distance from saline bodies of water.

-- Acts of god: this is a common one – most solar panel manufacturers will not cover any damage caused by extreme weather events outside of their control, such as hurricanes, floods, earthquakes, etc. Fortunately, solar panels are pretty durable and can withstand most storms without the added protection–you can read more about that here.
+- Acts of nature: this is a common one – most solar panel manufacturers will not cover any damage caused by extreme weather events outside of their control, such as hurricanes, floods, earthquakes, etc. Fortunately, solar panels are pretty durable and can withstand most storms without the added protection–you can read more about that here.
 Even better, should damage happen to occur during a storm, most homeowner insurance policies cover solar panels!